-Compaction shall take place at the moisture content deemed to be the Optimum Moisture Content (referred to as OMC) as determined in accordance with AS1289.5.1.1 'Dry Density/Moisture Content Relation of a Soil Using Standard Compactive Effort'.
+Compaction shall take place at the moisture content deemed to be the Optimum Moisture Content (referred to as OMC) as determined in accordance with AS 1289.5.1.1.

 The Supervisor shall ensure that the moisture content is kept to a workable minimum and under no circumstances will the moisture content exceed its Optimum Moisture Content or be less than 3% below the Optimum Moisture Content.